w3c/wai-wcag-supplemental/content/supplemental-guidance.md

 {::nomarkdown} {% include box.html type="start" title="Summary" class="" %} {:/}

-Supplemental guidance provides advice for developers, designers and content authors on improving the accessibility of content and applications beyond what is required by [Web Content Accessibility Guidelines {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG).
-To learn more, see: [About Supplemental Guidance](../wcag-supplemental/about) and [All WCAG 2 Guidance {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/docs/).
+This pages lists supplemental guidance for improving accessibility beyond what is required by Web Content Accessibility Guidelines ([WCAG {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/)) 2.

 {::nomarkdown} {% include box.html type="end" %} {:/}

+{::nomarkdown}
+{% include toc.html type="start" title="Page Contents" %}
+{:/}

+- This will be replaced by an automatically generated TOC when using Markdown formatting.
+{:toc}

+{::nomarkdown}
+{% include toc.html type="end" %}
+{:/}

 ## Cognitive Accessibility Guidance

-This guidance provides practical advice on how to better meet the accessibility needs of people with cognitive and learning disabilities.
-It  consists of a set of "Objectives", each containing several design patterns:
+This guidance provides advice on how to better meet the accessibility needs of people with cognitive and learning disabilities.
+The guidance listed below is grouped under "Objectives" and provided in "Design Patterns".

 {% include excol.html type="all" %}